emanuele-xyz/qk/NOTES.md

 - let `t = clamp((cos theta_s - cos theta_u) / (cos theta_p - cos theta_u), 0, 1)`
 - `f_dir(r) = smothstep(t)`

+### Other Light Types

+- Capsule lights use as light source a segment.
+For each shaded point, the direction to the closest point on the segment is used as the ligt direction `l`.
+- Area lights are light sources with size and shape.
+They illuminate surface points from multiple directions.
+- There are two cathegories of area light tecnhiques.
+- Those that soften the edges of stahdows, resulting from the area light being partially occluded.
+- Those that simulate the effect of the area light on surface shading.

+## Implementing Shading Models

+### Material Systems

+- Material: all the data used to describe the appearance of a surface.
+- Idea: implement a material LOD model: for each LOD, possibly use a different material.
+- The idea is to use simpler versions of the base material, the further away the object is from the camera.

+## Aliasing and Antialiasing

+### Sampling and Filtering Theory